 During the first three years of the program, residents experience rotations in General Surgery, Endoscopy, Trauma, Cardiology, and Cardiac Imaging, among other related fields.
-These specific rotations prepare residents for the last three years which provides in-depth hands-on operative experiences in adult cardiac and thoracic surgery, and transplantation.
+These specific rotations prepare residents for the last three years which provides in-depth hands-on operative experiences in adult thoracic surgery, and transplantation.

 Professor of Surgery